 You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and an ” Application for Authority” if it is a foreign business entity.
 In order to streamline the process of incorporation in Illinois, we can file documents on your behalf through the online process or through an expedited process.

 As a part of the process of company incorporation in Illinois, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.

 Costs and Fees associated with Illinois Incorporation

-What would it cost to set up company in Illinois?
+What would it cost to set up a company in Illinois?
 Check Fees here!